On cylindrical smooth rational Fano fourfolds: introduction

 A smooth complex projective variety $X$ is called {\it cylindrical} if it contains a cylinder, that is, a principal Zariski open subset $U$ isomorphic to a product $Z \times \Bbb A^1$, where $Z$ is a variety and $\Bbb A^1$ is the affine line over $\Bbb C$.
 Complex projective varieties containing cylinders have recently started to receive a lot of attention in connection with the study of unipotent group actions on affine varieties.

 We shortly summarize what is known for low dimensional varieties.
 There are only two cylindrical smooth complex curves, namely the affine line $\Bbb A^1$ and the projective line $\Bbb P^1$.
-A smooth del Pezzo surface of degree $d$ is cylindrical if and only if $d \ge 4$ (see \cite{KPZ11, KPZ14} and \cite{CPW16}).
+A smooth del Pezzo surface of degree $d$ has an anticanonically polarized cylinder if and only if $d \ge 4$ (see \cite{KPZ11, KPZ14} and \cite{CPW16}).
 In higher dimensions, several families of Fano varieties of dimension $3$ and $4$ and Picard number one admitting (anti-canonically polar) cylinders have been constructed in \cite{KPZ14,PrZ16,PrZ17}, but a complete classification is still far from being known.

 In this paper, we focus on the case where the variety $X$ is a \emph{Fano fourfold}, that is, a four dimensional complex smooth Fano variety with ample anticanonical divisor $-K_X$.
 Given a smooth Fano fourfold $X$ with Picard rank $1$, the \emph{index} of $X$ is the integer $r$ such that $-K_X \sim rH$, where $H$ is the ample divisor generating the Picard group ${\mathrm{Pic}}(X) = \Bbb Z H$.
 Its \emph{degree} $d = \deg X$ is defined with respect to this ample divisor $H$.
 It is known that the index is within the range $1 \le r \le 5$.
 Moreover, if $r =5$, then $X \cong \Bbb P^4$, and if $r =4$, then $X$ is a quadric in $\Bbb P^5$.
 Smooth Fano fourfolds of index $r = 3$ are called del Pezzo fourfolds; their degrees vary in the range $1 \le d \le 5$.
 Smooth Fano fourfolds of index $r = 2$ are called \emph{Mukai fourfolds}; their degrees are even and can be written as $d = 2g - 2$, where $g$ is called the \emph{genus} of $X$ (see also Section \ref{notationAndFamilies}) and the possible values for the genus are $2\le g \le 10$.
 There is no classification known for Fano fourfolds of index $r=1$.